Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Angles in Pentagonal Tiling of the Sphere

+\begin{lemma} If an edge-to-edge tiling of a surface has at most five distinct angles at degree $3$ vertices, then after suitable relabelling of the distinct angles, the anglewise vertex combinations at degree $3$ vertices is in Table \ref{deg3AVC}. \end{lemma}

-Lemmas \ref{more3} and \ref{hdeg} can be used to eliminate many combinations of angles in the pentagon and at degree $3$ vertices.
+We remark that Lemma \ref{deg3v} is about general tilings of any surface, and does not assume pentagon or sphere.
+We may further use Lemmas \ref{more3} and \ref{hdeg} to find possible combinations of angles in the pentagon as well as at degree $3$ vertices.
 The following gives the complete answer for up to three distinct angles at degree $3$ vertices.

-\begin{proposition} For tilings of the sphere by more than $12$ angle congruent pentagons with up to three distinct angles at degree $3$ vertices, the combinations of angles in the pentagon and angles at all degree $3$ vertices are, up to relabeling of angles, given by Table \ref{3completeAVC}. \end{proposition}
+\begin{proposition} For tilings of the sphere by more than $12$ pentagons with the same five angles, with up to three distinct angles at degree $3$ vertices, the angle combination in the pentagon and at all degree $3$ vertices are, up to relabelling of angles, given by Table \ref{3completeAVC}. \end{proposition}

-The left column of the table is the complete collections of angle combinations at degree $3$ vertices.
-The right column is split into the case of all angles appearing at degree $3$ vertices and the case one angle not appearing at degree $3$ vertices.
-For example, if there are two distinct angles at degree $3$ vertices, then the table tells us that, up to relabeling, the AVC is one of the following six
+The left column of the table is all the possible $\text{AVC}_3$s, i.e., sets of angle combinations at degree $3$ vertices.
+The right column is split into the case of all angles appearing at degree $3$ vertices, and the case one angle not appearing at degree $3$ vertices.
+For example, if $\alpha\beta\gamma,\alpha^3$ are all the degree $3$ vertices, then the AVC contains one of the following